dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

 The *ExceptionOutputChannel*-object has 2 attributes: `exception` and `evaluator`.
 - **exception**: The expected fault message in an [ExceptionValue](#exceptionvalue) object.
 - **evaluator**: The evaluator that must be used to evaluate the exception.
-  There are two evaluators that coulde be used:
+  There are two evaluators that could be used:
   - [GenericExceptionEvaluator](#genericexceptionevaluator): This the builtin evaluator of TESTed for exceptions.
     This is the default evaluator.
     ::: warning Remark
-    Only the fault message (not to be confused with the exception type) coulde be evaluated with the builtin evaluator.
+    Only the fault message (not to be confused with the exception type) could be evaluated with the builtin evaluator.
     :::
   - [SpecificEvaluator](#specificevaluator): This is an evaluator in the programming language of the submission.
     ::: tip Hint